CMU-Perceptual-Computing-Lab/openpose/doc/modules/python_module.md

 ## Common Issues
+### Do not use PIL
+In order to read images in Python, make sure to use OpenCV (do not use PIL).
+We found that feeding a PIL image format to OpenPose results in the input image appearing in grey and duplicated 9 times (so the output skeleton appear 3 times smaller than they should be, and duplicated 9 times).

+### Cannot Import Name PyOpenPose
 The error in general is that PyOpenPose cannot be found (an error similar to: `ImportError: cannot import name pyopenpose`).
 Ensure first that `BUILD_PYTHON` flag is set to ON.
 If the error persists, check the following:

 In the script you are running, check for the following line, and run the following command in the same location as where the file is